Note: This entry was originally posted on a blog I created for my History of Medicine class final project during December 2012.

 A similar class divide might have influenced the divergent pathways of nursing and paramedicine.
 While both professions truly came out of war, in America, paramedicine has a dubious birth from the morgue, a place that has never been associated with "nice" people.
 Nursing, however, has for its face Florence Nightingale, a "proper lady."
 (Few people seem to know that the earliest "nurses" in hospitals were often prostitutes.
 On that note, it's funny how nursing and paramedicine have both flipped their origins in a sense -- nursing from prostitute to proper lady, and paramedicine from the morgue-worker to life-saver.)
 This was obviously not a conscious choice.
 Paramedicine evolved on what worked at the time using the limited resources available.
 In the early 1960's, this meant hearses, and that model was re-fitted as needed to meet new demands.
 Since the early focus was on transport, ambulance attendants just needed to be fast.
 This could explain why it never became popular to employ nurses for ambulances: their advanced medical training would be wasted.
 By the time it was discovered that advanced care en route could improve patient outcomes and should become a point of interest, ambulance attendants were already the people who manned ambulances.
 It was a logical step to simply begin training those people to provide the care.
 These people, who at least at the beginning had only minimal medical training, would naturally receive lower pay rates.

 It's also confounding how a brilliant man like Larrey implemented a functional and apparently quite successful ambulance corps in the late 18th century, yet his innovations were ignored by civilian and military authorities in other countries for decades.
 The only explanation I can come up with is that civilians simply didn't experience in their everyday lives the same kind of extensive trauma that soldiers would in war, so the need wasn't as obvious or as great.
 Wars saw many people injured in one nicely concentrated area.
 In civilian areas, injuries would happen haphazardly and over a much greater geographical area.
 In other words, over a period of one day, thirty men in one square mile might get hurt in a battle, whereas in a city, only three people might get severely hurt -- with ten square miles between them.
 This would explain why the widespread use of automobiles would serve as the catalyst for EMS in the United States.
 Traumatic injuries are unlike some chronic illnesses in that they must be dealt with immediately.
-The patient doesn't have the luxury of waiting for a drawn out death.
+Minutes or hours, not months or years, separate the patient from death, resulting in a smaller margin or error in which to work.
 What gunpowder did for EMS in wars, motorized vehicles would do for EMS in peacetime.

 What can EMTs do about it?